 The short version is that both are so similar now that you are unlikely to notice a difference.
 But the even shorter version is that you should back up to both.

-The best way to move to the new iPhone
+The best way to move data to a new iPhone

 The best way is the one that Apple will prompt you to do, a method called Quick Start.